READ TO A SEED

 I feel like this program is exactly what my child needed.
 I loved the read to a seed assignment.
 It made my child actually want to read for the fun of it instead of it being a chore.
 Thank you all so much for dedicating your time and energy into helping my child succeed."

-• Reading with your child has a positive and lasting impact on their reading behaviors.
+• Reading 20 minutes a day with your child has a positive and lasting impact on their reading behaviors.

 • Even after children learn to read by themselves, it is still important for you to read aloud together.